Finding Partite Hypergraphs Efficiently: Proof of Polynomial Complexity

 \section{Proof of Polynomial Complexity}

 We now analyze the computational complexity of Algorithm~\ref{alg:kpartite} to show that it runs in time polynomial in $n$ for any fixed uniformity $k$.
 We consider the input hypergraph $H$ to be given as an adjacency $k$-dimensional tensor.
-We make the assumption that we have a machine with arbitrarily large random-access memory, and that the operations on integers and floating-point numbers take constant time.
-Not making these assumptions would only add logarithmic factors to the running time, which we ignore for simplicity.
+If the hypergraph is provided sparsely (e.g., as a list of $m$ edges), it can be preprocessed in polynomial time by reindexing the vertices and removing isolated ones.
+This reduces the effective number of vertices to $n'$ such that $n' \le k \cdot m$.
+Consequently, the tensor initialization time and space become $\bigO{(km)^k}$, which remains polynomial in the sparse input size for fixed $k$.
+Since we will prove the algorithm is polynomial-time in this new size, the resulting algorithm is also polynomial in the sparse size.

+We perform the analysis under the standard Word RAM model with word size $\Omega(\log n)$.
+This allows for basic arithmetic operations and array indexing on values up to $n^k$ to be performed in $\bigO{1}$ time.

 Let $T_k(n)$ denote the worst-case running time of the function \texttt{FindPartite} when called on a $k$-uniform hypergraph with $n$ vertices.
 The algorithm's structure gives a recurrence relation for $T_k(n)$.
 We first analyze the cost of the operations within a single call for a fixed $k$, excluding the recursive step.